ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 ## countSubstrings {#countSubstrings}

-Counts the number of substring occurrences.
+Returns the number of substring occurrences.

 For a case-insensitive search, use [countSubstringsCaseInsensitive](../../sql-reference/functions/string-search-functions.md#countSubstringsCaseInsensitive) or [countSubstringsCaseInsensitiveUTF8](../../sql-reference/functions/string-search-functions.md#countSubstringsCaseInsensitiveUTF8) functions.